 The negotiations on the PSC for Block 12 have reached the final stages.

-Equator purchased a licence for the 2D seismic data covering Blocks 5 and 12.
-With this data, it has, with the help of the consulting firm RPS Energy, carried out a comprehensive study on the prospective and economics of the blocks.
-The study is now being upgraded with the help of specialist firms and an Environmental Impact Assessment made in preparation for the seismic surveys.
+In 2012, Equator purchased a licence for the 2D seismic data covering Blocks 5 and 12 and with the help of RPS Energy, the Company carried out a comprehensive study on the prospectivity and economics of the blocks.